tkotosz/BehatMagento2Extension/README.md

       services: '@bex.magento2_extension.service_container'
 ```

-With the above configuration Behat will use the service container provided by this extension which makes all services defined in the Magento 2 DI available to inject into any context.
+With the above configuration Behat will use the service container provided by this extension which makes all services defined in the Magento 2 DI available to inject into any Context.

 Basic Usage
 -----------